ErikVerheul/OneBacklog/README.md

 - I can map my portfolio in one tool
 - TO DO: The area product owner or myself can manage the cross product requirement area backlog so that multiple teams get aligned to deliver the highest value first
 - My PO's can manage their products
-- TO DO: Dependencies within products are made visible so that the team, their PO or myself can act upon it
+- Dependencies within products are made visible so that the team, their PO or myself can act upon it
 - TO DO: Scrum teams can use the tool to do their refinements and run their sprints
 - Only PO's are authorized to change priorities
 - The tool runs in a browser and is accessible only by authorized users